Understanding Discourse Particles and Their Functions in Indonesian

 - Indonesian Particles Explained

-Detailed explanations and examples of common Indonesian discourse particles.
+Detailed explanations and examples of common Indonesian particles.

 - Indonesian Language - Britannica